 The student may make a written appeal of a decision made by the Department of Nursing pursuant to this policy.
 Such an appeal shall be made to the Chair of the Department of Nursing within fifteen (15) working days from the student's receipt of notice of the decision.
 If the situation cannot be resolved at the Department level, the student may appeal to the Dean of the Beaver College of Health Sciences (or Dean's designee) within 15 working days of the Department's denial of the first appeal.
-The appeal to the Dean must be submitted in writing and include documentation related to the situation.
-The Department will also have an opportunity to provide written documentation about the situation.
+The appeal to the Department will also have an opportunity to provide written documentation about the situation.
 The documentation will include specific details regarding why the Department has denied the appeal, and a record of the communication with the student.
 The decision of the Dean is final.